 Water and Weight Loss

 Weight loss is all about calories in and calories out, and burning more calories than you eat causes your body to burn fat for energy.
-Water is calorie-free, which makes it the best way to hydrate without taking in the calories and sugar found in other beverages -- even healthy ones like juice.
-For example, switching your morning orange juice for a glass of water every day for a year would save you more than 40,000 calories annually, which is equivalent to almost 12 pounds of fat.
+Water is calorie-free, which makes it the best way to hydrate without taking in the calories and sugar found in other beverages — even healthy ones like juice.
+For example, switching your morning orange juice, at 112 calories per glass, according to the USDA, for a glass of water every day for a year would save you more than 40,000 calories annually, which is equivalent to almost 12 pounds of fat.

 Drinking water also staves off dehydration, which can cause headaches or muscle cramps that would disrupt your active lifestyle.
 And since regular physical activity helps boost your daily calorie burn, missing out on exercise because of dehydration-related fatigue can make it harder for you to lose weight.

 But it turns out that heating ice water doesn't burn a significant amount of calories, according to the University of Washington.
-Your body warming a cup of water only burns around 8 calories, so even if you're drinking lots of ice water throughout the day -- say 8 cups -- you'd burn only about 64 extra calories.
-While those extra burned calories could offer a small advantage -- you could get the same results from 5 to 15 minutes of moderate exercise a day.
+Your body warming a cup of water only burns around eight calories, so even if you're drinking lots of ice water throughout the day — say eight cups — you'd burn only about 64 extra calories.
+While those extra burned calories could offer a small advantage — you could get the same results from 5 to 15 minutes of moderate exercise a day.

 Drinking Enough Water

 No matter how you drink your water, make sure you're storing it in a safe container.
-Some plastic water bottles contain chemicals -- like bisphenol A, or BPA -- which have been linked to a higher risk of obesity.
+Some plastic water bottles contain chemicals — like bisphenol A, or BPA — which have been linked to a higher risk of obesity, according to a June 2017 article published by the Lancet.
 Look for BPA-free bottles, or opt for a glass or stainless steel water bottle to avoid the chemicals in plastic.